benbuckman/nodejs-ebay-api/README.md

 **if you are using this module, or would like to use this module, please submit pull requests!**

+### Current state

+The 1.x branch is currently under active development, and there may be breaking changes between minor releases.
+(I realize this is contrary to best practice, but the module is not yet settled enough to major-bump every time.)

+**If you are using the 1.x branch, I recommend that you a) let me know your use case, b) help develop it,
+c) watch the commit and release logs carefully.**

 ## Usage

 `npm install ebay-api`